tempest-concorde/fedora-bootc-dashboard/README.md

 - **Home Directories**: Uses `/var/home/` as per bootc standards (mutable after first boot)
 - **Kickstart Setup**: User creation and initial configuration handled during installation
+- **Disk Wiping**: Secure installation with complete disk clearing before setup
 - **Immutable Base**: Only configuration files in `/var/home/` are mutable post-deployment
 - **Atomic Updates**: System can be updated atomically via bootc

 ## Notes

+1. **Administration**: Only root SSH access is configured - no admin user is created
+2. **SSH Access**: Ensure your SSH public key is properly set in `SSH_KEY_PATH` before building
-1. Root users don't cache credentials for podman in RHEL.
+3. Root users don't cache credentials for podman in RHEL.
 Rebooting will require re-authenticating with `quay.io` and `registry.redhat.io`
-2. Don't try to add more than one group to a user using `--groups`
+4. Don't try to add more than one group to a user using `--groups`
-3. It's much easier if you build as root and don't use sudo
+5. It's much easier if you build as root and don't use sudo
-4. The shutdown timer uses the system clock - ensure proper timezone configuration
+6. The shutdown timer uses the system clock - ensure proper timezone configuration
-5. User configurations in `/var/home/kiosk/` persist across bootc updates
+7. User configurations in `/var/home/kiosk/` persist across bootc updates
-6. Kickstart handles initial system setup including user creation and configuration
+8. Kickstart handles initial system setup including user creation and configuration
-7. Time synchronization is handled by chrony (chronyd service) which is ideal for systems that may be intermittently connected
+9. Time synchronization is handled by chrony (chronyd service) which is ideal for systems that may be intermittently connected